rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 ### Queuing commands to RunDeck

-Commands or scripts executed on the command line by dispatch can also be queued as temporary jobs in RunDeck by using the "-Q" option.
-The dispatch -Q usage is equivalent to a "Run and Forget" action in the graphical console.
+Commands or scripts executed on the command line by `dispatch` can also be queued as temporary jobs in RunDeck.
+The `dispatch` command is equivalent to a "Run and Forget" action in the graphical console.

 The script below is a long running check that will conduct a check periodically waiting a set time between each pass.
 The script can be run with or without